samarjeet/samar.github.io/_posts/2019-10-10-thermodynamics.md

 ---

 Let us now look at the derivatives of entropy with respect to the three dependent variables.
-Let us take a thermally insulated box that has a partition in the middle that allows only the exchange of energy (heat) between the two compartments.
+Let us take a thermally insulated box that has a partition in the middle which allows only the exchange of energy (heat) between the two compartments.
+At equillibrium :

+(The following are partial derivatives keeping N and V constant) `E = E1 + E2 = constant

+=> d/dE1 = - d/dE2`

+`dS/dE1 = 0 = d(S1+S2)/dE1 = dS1/dE1 + dS2/dE1 = dS1/dE1 - dS2/dE2`

+`=> dS1/dE1 = dS2/dE2`

+The qunatity `dS/dE` at constant N and V is defined as `1/T`.
+This means that `T1 = T2`.
+This is what we would expect from a system in equillibrium, i.e. temperatures of the two compartments are the same.

+Let us now look at the other partial derivatives.
+Suppose we have a thermally conducting wall which can also move which means that not only the energy can vary but the volumes can change as well.

+Using similar argumnets as earlier, `dS1/dV1 = dS2/dV2`.
+The quantity `dS/dV` is defined as `P/T`.
+Since in equillibrium, we already know that `T1 = T2`, we can also see that `P1 = P2` for the box with a moving wall.